DataDog/integrations-core/docs/developer/architecture/win32_event_log.md

     expression.
 This approach offloads all filtering to the kernel (like `query`), which increases performance and reduces bandwidth usage when connecting to a remote machine.

-- `message_whitelist`/`message_blacklist` - These are regular expression patterns used to filter by events' messages specifically (if a message is found), with the blacklist taking precedence.
+- `included_messages`/`excluded_messages` - These are regular expression patterns used to filter by events' messages specifically (if a message is found), with the exclude list taking precedence.
 These may be used in place of or with `query`/`filters`, as there exists no query construct by which to select a message attribute.

 A [pull subscription model](https://docs.microsoft.com/en-us/windows/win32/wes/subscribing-to-events#pull-subscriptions)